McCauley-Watson House

-McCauley-Watson House is a historic home located on Blanchard Rd near Union Ridge, Alamance County, North Carolina.
+McCauley-Watson House is a historic home located on Blanchard Rd near Union Ridge, Alamance County, North Carolina, United States.
 It was built about 1850, and is a two-story, three-bay, center hall plan, brick vernacular Greek Revival style farmhouse.
 It has a single-story rear kitchen ell.

 It was added to the National Register of Historic Places in 1994.